linyirun/CSC207Group122/README.md

 # Tune Transit | CSC207 group 122

-- Our problem domain is Music, specifically around the management of songs and playlists.
+- My name is Mani Our problem domain is Music, specifically around the management of songs and playlists.
 -